3 Ways to Transform and Develop Your Financial Advisors Into Superstars

 Coaching effectiveness is influenced more by a manager’s values, belief in people and desire to help them grow than by what they know.
 And it can be as much about the manager’s development as it is about developing others.

 Attracting, growing and retaining high-performing advisors and managers won’t be possible over the long term without the foundation of a high-trust culture.
-High trust provides the turbo-charge for a laser focus on recruiting, development and high expectations.
+High trust provides the turbo-charge for a laser focus on recruiting and developing financial advisors and achieving high expectations.
 If people don’t trust you, they’re not going to buy in to the culture you’re trying to build.

 There are three basic steps for shaping that culture: